DePayFi/public-documentation/docs/apis/payments/tracking.md

 [`callback`](/docs/apis/payments/data-structure#callback) - Secret callback url.
 Needs to be hidden from the public and needs to be unguessable.
 Will be called once the payment status completes either with `success` or `failed`.

 ### Optional Attributes

+[`transaction`](/docs/apis/payments/data-structure#transaction) - The transaction id/hash performing the payment.
+If transaction id is not provided payment will be tracked as a trace (before payment is actually made).

 [`payload`](/docs/apis/payments/data-structure#payload) - Allows to store additional, limited, payload information alongside the payment.